 2. Backcountry.com

-Return policy: Lifetime for new, unused gear (refund); 30 days for used gear (store credit)
+Return policy: 90 days for new, unused gear (refund); 30 days for used gear (store credit)

-What we like: Extensive inventory, including a lot of high-end gear.
+What we like: Extensive inventory, including a lot of high-end gear; helpful chat tool makes it easy to find answers quickly.

-What we don’t: Other sites present product specs more clearly.
+What we don’t: Other sites present product specs more clearly; not the most intuitive loyalty program.

 Backcountry.com is an online behemoth.
-The company is based in Park City, Utah, with major distribution centers in Utah and Virginia, and aside from a few retail stores, almost all of their business is done via their website.
+The company is based in Park City, Utah, with major distribution centers in Utah and Virginia, and aside from a handful of retail stores, almost all of their business is done via their website.
 They carry a wide range of clothing and equipment from most major brands, a decent portion of which is on sale at any given time.
-You’ll often find past-season colors and the lowest prices at Backcountry.com, and we love the convenient customer service chat tool that’s easy to use and interact with, plus free standard shipping on orders over $50 (the same as REI above).
+You’ll often find past-season colors and the lowest prices at Backcountry, and we love the convenient customer service chat tool that’s easy to use and interact with, plus free standard shipping on orders over $50.
+Similar to REI, Backcountry also offers their own in-house apparel line, which trends more toward the technical end of the spectrum than the co-op's traditionally budget-friendly and casual offerings.

 As we mentioned above, Backcountry only has a few brick-and-mortar locations, meaning most people don’t get the convenience of walking into the shop for advice or returns like you do at REI (or Evo on the West Coast).
-Another small gripe is that although the website is beautiful, the product specs can be hard to find, which sometimes leaves us searching elsewhere.
-Of note, Backcountry recently launched a loyalty program—dubbed Expedition Perks—with three different tiers of membership and status accruing via spending level per calendar year.
-If you shop Backcountry a lot, you may benefit, but we find the program to be a bit complicated compared to the more straightforward rewards offered by REI and Moosejaw.
-We've also struck out on using their loyalty member coupons due to their restrictions.
+Another small gripe is that although the website is eye-catching, some product specifications are often omitted or inaccurate, which sometimes leaves us searching elsewhere.
+Of note, Backcountry launched a loyalty program fairly recently—dubbed Expedition Perks—with three different tiers of membership and status accruing via spending level per calendar year.
+If you shop through Backcountry a lot, you may find the benefits worth it, but we found the program to be a bit complicated compared to the more straightforward rewards offered by REI and Public Lands.
+We've also struck out on using their loyalty coupons due to their restrictions.
 However, Backcountry’s brand selection and shipping are hard to beat, and they offer a lot of technical gear that other sites don’t.

 Visit Backcountry.com